Skip to Main Content

 Citation-Based Metrics Tools

-McMaster has access to two databases* that track article citation counts:
+McMaster has access to three databases* that track article citation counts:

 *These resources draw their data from different sources, so metrics may differ across them.
 Google Scholar is a less controlled database than Web of Science and its citation numbers are often inflated.
 For this reason, Web of Science is seen as a more reliable source for accurate metrics.